SamirMarin/Sparkify_Data_Warehouse/README.md

 ```
 ./run_data_pipeline.sh
 ```
+This script should aleady be excutable but if it is not simply make excutable with `chmod +x run_data_pipeline.sh`

 once you have ran etl.py to run again you need to run create_tables.py first.
 Else you will be attempting to insert data already inserted in the tables.
 Using the bash script will take care of this.